redact3dd/Minecraft-info-bot/README.md

 Usage:
 !ping
 ****
-* **help**: Displays the command list with a description.
+* **help**: Displays the command list.
+If a command is specified, gives additional info about the command.
+The command always works even with the default prefix.

 Usage:
-!help [page]
+!help \[command]
 ****
 * **prefix**: Displays the current prefix for the server.
 If an argument is specified, changes the server's prefix into the argument.
-The command works even with the default prefix instead of the custom.

 Usage:
-!prefix [new prefix]
+!prefix \[new prefix]
 ****
 * **server**: Checks server's online status and online players.